Literature / The Golden Oecumene

 - Immortality: Noumenal recording.

-- Liberty Over Prosperity: Atkins's family's principles, as recounted by himself.
+- Liberty Over Prosperity: Atkins' family's principles, as recounted by himself.

 - Lotus-Eater Machine: One of the reasons the Silver-Grey Manorial was founded is Helion saw firsthand how easy it was to become trapped in one of these.

-- Love Epiphany: When Phaethon realises that all his best memories of his wife were in fact of her doll, Daphne Tertius.
+- Love Epiphany: When Phaethon realizes that all his best memories of his wife were in fact of her doll, Daphne Tertius.